-11.9.
+11.8.
 Developing and Diversifying Tourism Products

+11.8.1.
+Key Strategic Objectives for Product Development

-- 11.9.1.
-In order to attract travelers from specific markets both as geographic entities and interest groups, our destinations must customize their bouquet of products.
-Product development must, therefore, take into careful consideration traveller's core interests, familiarity with the destination (i.e. first visit or repeat), duration of stay, time of year and ideal diversity of exposure, thus ensuring immense traveller satisfaction, yet seeding the desire to return and to experience India again. - 11.9.2.
-The key strategic objectives for developing and diversifying tourism products are to have year-round visitation, dispersion across the destinations, increasing length of stay, spend, and propensity for repeat visitation.
-The guiding principles for product development and diversification are to take advantages of market opportunities, develop innovative offerings, maximize synergies between leisure and business travel, gateway city visitation and into the second and third tier cities and strengthen opportunities for public private partnerships.
+The Policy recognizes that the destinations must customize their bouquet of products and experiences, to attract travelers from specific markets both as geographic entities and interest groups.
+Product development must, therefore, take into careful consideration traveller's core interests, familiarity with the destination (i.e. first visit or repeat), duration of stay, time of year and ideal diversity of exposure, thus ensuring immense traveller satisfaction, yet seeding the desire to return and to experience India again.
+The key strategic objectives for developing and diversifying tourism products are:

+(i) To have year-round visitation,

+- (ii) Disperse tourists across destinations, - (iii) Increasing length of stay, spend, and propensity for repeat visitation.